BroMarduk/ptmenu/README.md

 + Add images/icons to buttons
 + Move internal text to resources for use with gettext and improve globalization.
 + Add detection for broken libsdl1.2debian version and provide correction script in code
-+ Allow for arrorw navigation and selection (only mouse and touch currently supported)
++ Allow for arrow navigation and selection (only mouse and touch currently supported)